 Book a ferry from Piraeus to Milos

-There are several departures daily taking place from Piraeus to Milos island so you do not have to worry.
+There are several departures daily taking place from Piraeus to Milos by ferry island so you do not have to worry.
 Usually, there are 3 crossings every day, one in the morning, one in the evening and one early at night.
 In our booking engine, you will be able to see which ship is leaving when, compare prices and finally make the most suitable reservation according to your needs.

 Located south of the island’s capital, Plaka, Milos ferry port serves all departures and arrivals.
 It is a small, picturesque port and by the time you start reaching it, you will see the little white cubic houses with their colorful windows as well as the traditional cafes and tavernas.